icdevs/Icdevs_mainsite/_posts/2023-01-09-44-ICRC-2 and ICRC-3 - Motoko.md

 ## Funding

 The bounty was generously funded by the DFINITY Foundation.
-If you would like to turbocharge this bounty you can seed additional donations of ICP to d0e3be904a939ff752979aaa53cfb66fac8d75b85ce4fa878e147d60706be6ed.
-ICDevs will match the bounty $40:1 ICP for the first 50 ICP out of the DFINITY grant and then 0.25:1 after that.
+If you would like to turbocharge this bounty you can seed additional donations of ICP to 25be490ab9521ab06c8fb5456a1f376e71204aa565513391322b59b0177aea38.
+ICDevs will match the bounty $40:1 ICP for the first 75 ICP out of the DFINITY grant and then 0.25:1.
 All donations will be tax deductible for US Citizens and Corporations.
 If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to donations@icdevs.org.
 More information about how you can contribute can be found at our [donations page](https://icdevs.org/donations.html).

 ## FYI: General Bounty Process